dewan-ahmed/dewan-ahmed.github.io/_posts/2023-04-10-identity-crisis-devrel.md

 Do you identify yourself as a developer advocate?

-Are you confident that your technical skills are being fully utilized in your current role?
+Are you confident that your skills are being fully utilized in your current role?

 OR,

-Do you ever feel like your work requires more technical skills than you currently possess?
+Do you ever feel like your work requires more skills than what you currently possess?

 Developer relations, both as a field and for those working within it, is currently facing a significant identity crisis.
 There is little to no standardization across various aspects of the role, from the type of work being done, to the required competencies, and even to the ideal career ladder.
-For far too long, we have used the excuse that developer relations is a relatively new field, and that the definition of what we do is still evolving.
-But the reality is, this could not be further from the truth.

 This blog presents a somber view of the identity crisis currently plaguing developer relations.
 It delves into how our actions may have contributed to irreparable damage to the very essence of our field's identity.

 ## Forming the identity